richelbilderbeek/bbbq/README.md

 tmhmm::check_tmhmm_installation()
 ```

-Additionall, The `epitopeome` package depends on the `netmhc2pan` package, which needs
+Additionall, The `bbbq` package depends on the `netmhc2pan` package, which needs
 to be installed as well:

 ```{r}